-This article explains the meaning and structure of tree topology in computer networks, and highlights its uses, advantages, and disadvantages in networking.
+This article explains what tree topology is in computer networks, describes its hierarchical structure, and highlights its key uses, advantages, and disadvantages for building scalable and efficient network architectures.

 Also, if you are interested in building a career in computer networking and want to learn different skills or get training for certifications, you should check out our IT Networks Courses.